 TGax editor: modify the following text in 27.6.3 Rules for HE sounding protocol sequences, as shown:

-An HE non-TB sounding sequence is a sounding sequence initiated by an HE beamformer with a burst of two frames comprising an individually addressed HE NDP Announcement frame with a single STA Info field followed after SIFS by an HE NDP.
+An HE non-TB sounding sequence is a sounding sequence initiated by an HE beamformer with a burst of two frames comprising an individually addressed HE NDP Announcement frame with only one STA Info field that has a value in the AID11 field other than 2047 followed after SIFS by an HE NDP.
 An HE beamformer that initiates an HE non-TB sounding sequence shall transmit an HE NDP Announcement frame with one and only one STA Info field and the RA field set to the address of the HE beamformee addressed in the STA Info field as the initial frame of the sequence. (#16723)

 TGax editor: modify the following text in 27.6.3 Rules for HE sounding protocol sequences, as shown:

 An HE beamformer that transmits an HE NDP Announcement frame to an HE beamformee that is an AP, mesh STA or STA that is a member of an IBSS, shall include one STA Info field in the HE NDP Announcement frame and shall set the AID11 field in the STA Info field of the frame to 0.
-An HE beamformer that transmits an HE NDP Announcement frame to one or more HE beamformees that are non- AP STAs shall set the AID11 field in each STA Info field to the 11 LSBs of the AID of the non-AP STA to which the STA Info field is addressed to.
-An HE NDP Announcement frame shall not include more than one STA Info fields that have the same value in the AID11 subfield. (#16723)
+An HE beamformer that transmits an HE NDP Announcement frame to one or more HE beamformees that are non- AP STAs shall set the AID11 field in each STA Info field to the 11 LSBs of the AID of the non-AP STA to which the STA Info field is addressed.
+An HE NDP Announcement frame shall not include more than one STA Info fields that have the same value in the AID11 subfield.
+An HE beamformer that transmits an HE NDP Announcement frame may include a STA Info field with an AID11 subfield value of 2047 to indicate disallowed subchannels during punctured channel operation.
+When present, the STA Info field with AID11 value of 2047 shall be the first STA Info field in the frame. (#16723)

-The HE NDP Announcement frame shall indicate the subcarrier grouping, Ng, codebook size and the num-ber of columns, Nc, in the compressed beamforming feedback matrix to be used by the intended HE beam-formees for the generation of HE compressed beamforming and CQI report except when the HE NDP Announcement frame contains only one STA Info field, in which case the subcarrier grouping, Ng, code-book size and the number of columns, Nc, in the compressed beamforming feedback matrix to be used for the generation of the HE compressed beamforming and CQI report shall be determined by the recipient of the HE NDP Announcement frame. (#16723)
+The HE NDP Announcement frame shall indicate the subcarrier grouping, Ng, codebook size and the num-ber of columns, Nc, in the compressed beamforming feedback matrix to be used by the intended HE beam-formees for the generation of HE compressed beamforming and CQI report except when the HE NDP Announcement frame contains only one STA Info field that has a value in the AID11 field other than 2047, in which case the subcarrier grouping, Ng, code-book size and the number of columns, Nc, in the compressed beamforming feedback matrix to be used for the generation of the HE compressed beamforming and CQI report shall be determined by the recipient of the HE NDP Announcement frame. (#16723)

-An HE beamformer that transmits an HE NDP Announcement frame with more than one STA Info field shall transmit a BFRP Trigger frame a SIFS after the HE NDP to solicit an HE compressed beamforming and CQI report from the intended HE beamformees in the same TXOP.
+An HE beamformer that transmits an HE NDP Announcement frame with more than one STA Info field that has a value in the AID11 field other than 2047 shall transmit a BFRP Trigger frame a SIFS after the HE NDP to solicit an HE compressed beamforming and CQI report from the intended HE beamformees in the same TXOP.
 The HE beamformer may send additional BFRP Trigger frames to solicit a subset of the HE compressed beamforming and CQI report in the same TXOP as shown in Figure 27-7 (An example of the sounding protocol with more than one HE beamformee). (#16723)

 TGax editor: modify the following text in 27.6.3 Rules for HE sounding protocol sequences, as shown: